intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 ### Load example publications

-To index some documents, use whichever [client](http://www.elasticsearch.org/guide/).
-I was using the JavaScript one and if you check the `data/` dir in `elastic-med` on [GitHub](https://github.com/) you will be able to see one way that documents can be indexed.
+To index some documents, you can use any [client](http://www.elasticsearch.org/guide/).
+I was using the JavaScript one and if you check the `data/` dir in `elastic-med` on [GitHub](https://github.com/), you will be able to see one way that documents can be indexed.
 In that example:

 ```bash
 $ ./node_modules/.bin/coffee ./data/index.coffee